 I didn't realize how steep the snow was until I snapped this photo.
 Definitely in do not fall territory here.

 Storm Peak seemed easier to ascend than Mt.
 Lady Washington, probably because you start off at the base of it significantly higher.
-I made it to the top and got this view of Chiefs Head Peak and Glacier Gorge
+I made it to the top and got this view of Chiefs Head Peak and Glacier Gorge.

 McHenrys Peak is one of the most technically difficult 13ers in the park.